 Friday July 13th

-Please note these rules and the criteria below are subject to change but will be finalized before finalists are announced.
+Please note these rules and the criteria below.
 In the interest of determining the most fair and uncomplicated criteria for this division we will continue to consider variations in the criteria but the skill level will be in line with someone who is not ready to compete in the professional/elite level division with the criteria entailed in that division.

-This competitor may be just perfecting basic inverts but will not be ready to compete with moves requiring higher levels of skill and flexibility such as reverse grab spins, aerial inverts, shoulder mounts, hands free chopper, side climbs, etc. See bottom of page for further clarifications.
+This competitor may be just perfecting basic inverts but will not be ready to compete with moves requiring higher levels of skill and flexibility such as inverted spins, aerial inverts, shoulder mounts, hands free chopper, side climbs, etc. See bottom of page for further clarifications.

 Note: If you have placed in a higher level division with NAPDC or other events, you may not apply to this division.
 Contact us at email@example.com if you are uncertain if you qualify.